 The eyes of the UK will be on Hull in 2017 offering a once in a lifetime opportunity for Hull to stand on a national stage.

-If successful in this funding application, BFI would join Hull 2017 and gain association with the brand with access to the Hull 2017.
-This will create a yearlong opportunity for the BFI to be in the spotlight supporting Hull 2017 and providing opportunities linked to key milestones in the film programme.
+If successful in this funding application, BFI would join Hull 2017 and gain association with the brand with access to the Hull 2017 ?.
+This will create a yearlong opportunity for the BFI to be in the spotlight, supporting Hull 2017 and providing opportunities linked to key milestones in the film programme.

 This will be achieved in partnership with the BBC and the British Council’s involvement providing a credible platform to achieve this.
 The press and media coverage of the bid alone has been worth over £20m and it is anticipated that coverage throughout Hull’s time as City of Culture will be significantly more than this.